furkandurmus/Movie-Recommender/README.md

 ```

 ## Results
-In this [LINK](https://wandb.ai/furkandurmus/Huawei?workspace=user-furkandurmus) hyperparameter tuning results can be observed.
-The best results came from with these parameters:
+In this [LINK](https://wandb.ai/furkandurmus/Huawei?workspace=user-furkandurmus) hyperparameter tuning with random search results can be observed.
+The best results were obtained with the following parameters:

 | Learning rate |      0.0001     |
 |---------------|:---------------:|
 | Optimizer     |       adam      |